hashicorp/terraform-provider-google/website/docs/r/privateca_certificate_authority.html.markdown

   "notAfterTime" fields inside an X.509 certificate.
 A duration in seconds with up to nine fractional digits, terminated by 's'.
 Example: "3.5s".

-* `issuing_options` -
-  (Optional)
-  Options that affect all certificates issued by a CertificateAuthority.
-  Structure is documented below.

 * `gcs_bucket` -
   (Optional)
   The name of a Cloud Storage bucket where this CertificateAuthority will publish content,